Will-Griffiths-Ireland/Emerald-Eye/README.md

 Emerald Eye is the perfect opportunity for you to turn your passion into profit.
 Join Emerald Eye today and let the world see Ireland through your eyes.

+** **NOTE** **

+This site is purely a demo and no charges are incurred.
+To make a test purchase use the card number 4242424242424242 with any future expiry date and any 3 numbers for the ccv

 ## Commercial Viability (Business Model)

 People like good photos, they tell stories, they stir emotions, they connect us with things we love.